elixir-lang/elixir-lang.github.com/_posts/2022-12-20-exdoc-cheatsheet-continuously-improving-documentation.markdown

 ## What is ExDoc Cheatsheet and how it improves documentation experience
 ExDoc's Cheatsheets are Markdown files with the  `.cheatmd` extension.
 One can use it to write cheatsheets for their Elixir projects.

-Writing and reading cheatsheets is not exactly a new thing for developers.
-But, what that feature brings as a novelty is a possibility of integrating a cheatsheet alongside the rest of the documentation of an Elixir project instead of hosting it in a different place.
+Writing and reading cheatsheets is not exactly new to developers.
+What ExDoc brings to the table is the possibility of integrating cheatsheets alongside the rest of the documentation of an Elixir project, instead of hosting it in a different place.

 Developers need different kinds of docs at different times.
 When one is learning about a new library, a guide format is proper.
 When one needs to know if a library can solve a specific problem, an API reference can be more appropriate.
 When someone wants to remember a couple of functions they already used from that library, a cheatsheet could be more practical.